SimonovBlonsky/CMRNext_new/README.md

 ```

 ## Release Status
-- [x] 2025/03/25 We released the ROS code for camera-LiDAR extrinsic calibration on KITTI using [MDPCalib](https://github.com/robot-learning-freiburg/MDPCalib/), which combines CMRNext with graph optimization.
+- [x] 2025/03/25 — We released the ROS code for camera-LiDAR extrinsic calibration on KITTI using [MDPCalib](https://github.com/robot-learning-freiburg/MDPCalib/), which combines CMRNext with graph optimization.
-- [x] 2025/03/26 - We released the [inference code for extrinsic calibration](#Camera-LiDAR-Extrinsic-Calibration)
+- [x] 2025/03/26 — We released the [inference code for extrinsic calibration](#Camera-LiDAR-Extrinsic-Calibration).
 - [ ] Localization inference code
 - [ ] Training code